|October 1, 2014

 Competitive athletes often look to laser hair reduction for help with performance in swimming, running, football, biking and working out.
 Hair also tends to retain sweat, odor and bacteria.
 Reducing the hair can also reduce these factors.

 Speaking from my own experience with Leslie and the past year’s worth of laser hair removal sessions, I have to say: it’s one of the very best things I’ve ever committed to doing for myself.
 Being in the fitness industry, I’ve always kept an “emergency razor” in my bag in case of a last-minute yoga class or a mid-winter tank top faux pas.
-Thanks to IPL and Renew Skin and Laser, I’ve thrown that razor out and don’t even think twice when raising my arms at the gym.
+Thanks to IPL and The Skin and Laser Boutique, I’ve thrown that razor out and don’t even think twice when raising my arms at the gym.
 Showers take much less time, and razor burn is a thing of the past.

 You can find your own body hair freedom here.